-On this independence day, I ask you to take a ten minute break from the barbecue, beers, and fireworks and give this a read.
+On this holiday I ask you to take a ten minute break from life and give this a read.
 My hope is that this article will give the average person a better understanding of what our armed forces went through and sacrificed so we can have our fun on this holiday secure in the fact that we are free because of them and their efforts.
 I’ll also go into how something we all take for granted, football, can help our armed forces keep up their morale and give them a much needed taste of home when they need it the most.

 A Look At Operation Iraqi Freedom

 The guys I’m honored to call my friends and I have quite a bit in common.
 One of the things that we all love is the NFL.
 For one friend in particular, it became a uniquely American tradition and something that helped keep him and his service men sane during one of the worst periods of the war in Iraq.
 Sadr City is a part of Baghdad and was home to the Mahdi Army under the leadership of Shia Cleric Muqtadah Al Sadr.
 For years it was home to the worst of the insurgency and one of the most dangerous places on this planet.